 When you click a Port Name in the Port Access list, the Port Action menu appears.
 Choose the desired menu option for that port to execute it.
-Note that only currently available options, depending on the port's status and availability, will be listed in the Port Action menu:
+Note that only currently available options, depending on the port's status and availability, are listed in the Port Action menu:

 Connect - Creates a new connection to the target server.
-For the Dominion KX II Remote Console, a new Virtual KVM Client (on page 52) page appears.
-For the Dominion KX II Local Console, the display switches to the target server and switches away from the local user interface.
-On the local port, the Dominion KX II Local Console interface must be visible in order to perform the switch.
+For the KX II Remote Console, a new Virtual KVM Client page appears.
+For the KX II Local Console, the display switches to the target server and switches away from the local user interface.
+On the local port, the KX II Local Console interface must be visible in order to perform the switch.
 Hot key switching is also available from the local port.

-Note: This option is not available from the Dominion KX II Remote Console for an available port if all connections are busy.
+Note: This option is not available from the KX II Remote Console for an available port if all connections are busy.